GeomorphOnline/GeomorphOnline.github.io/lessons/_glacial/landforms.md

 ## Learning Goals
 * Some landforms and how they look in the landscape

+In February 2020, a group of us went to Patagonia to study glaciers.

 Walk through of 3D model from Camilo?
 ## Video